Enterprise customers are finally beginning to appreciate the importance – and challenges – of building networks inside and between clouds.

 - The different ways in which cloud providers handle the same networking concepts create management challenges, particularly in multi-cloud environments

-Similarly, Gartner’s definition of this emerging market is similar to Alkira’s definition of cloud Network infrastructure as-a-Service (NaaS): “Cloud networking software enables the design, deployment and operation of a network within multiple cloud environments…including public clouds, ‘private clouds’ [enterprise data centers] and distributed cloud/edge locations.
+Similarly, Gartner’s definition of this emerging market is similar to Alkira’s definition of cloud Networking: “Cloud networking software enables the design, deployment and operation of a network within multiple cloud environments…including public clouds, ‘private clouds’ [enterprise data centers] and distributed cloud/edge locations.
 These products enable consistent networking policy, network security, governance and network visibility across multiple cloud environments via a single point of management.
 These products address traffic routing, secure ingress/egress, and integrate with available services…[and] are delivered as software [or] as a service.”

 The report identifies the major pain point for customers in terms that are also familiar to anyone who has been listening to our message in the past three years: while it is relatively easy to connect to the cloud, enterprises find that once they get inside the cloud it is “difficult to add feature depth and scalability that many network teams are accustomed to”.